JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  9  10
 ```

-Finally, we select all elements in the third row and assign a new value to them
+Finally, we select all elements in the third row and assign the new value to them.

 ```jldoctest matrices_ex
 julia> m[3,:] .= 4